 After deciding your property value, the next step an agent takes is getting your home exposed to buyers.
 Selling your home yourself would limit your home’s exposure to free websites such as Zillow, while local and remote agents can list your home in the Multiple Listing Service (MLS).
 The MLS is a gateway for all real estate agents to see the listings in any particular area.
-A remote agent exposes the property to the same agents and the same potential buyers as a local, full fee agent.
+A remote agent exposes the property to the same agents and the same potential buyers as a local, full-fee agent.
 Local agents will claim to have local clientele that they can immediately show the home to, however, remote agents will still be able to offer the property to those same buyers as their agent will be searching the MLS.
 The exposure is the same whether listed by a remote agent or a local agent.

 Open houses are a great way to market the home and invite potential buyers to see the home.
 A local agent can host open houses for a seller, but local Covid restrictions currently prohibit the hosting of open houses.
 While open houses are a great way to market the home, data shows that only 4% of houses sell as a result of an open house.
 Additionally, since Covid restrictions were implemented we have still seen houses selling at a record pace.
-Because of this, we are learning that showing by appointment only with qualified buyers is a more efficient way to sell you home.
+Because of this, we are learning that showing by appointment only with qualified buyers is a more efficient way to sell your home.
 Both remote and local agents have the resources to coordinate appointment showings, as well as, provide Bluetooth lockboxes that allow sellers the ability to grant access to agents while they are away from the home.

 NEGOTIATION & LEGAL PAPERWORK

 An agent is most valued once an offer or multiple offers have been submitted.
 A real estate agent, both local and remote will help you navigate the process of negotiating and evaluating offers.
-Additionally, both remote and local full service agents will handle the paperwork, legal disclosure, contingency removals, contract disputes and the details of escrow and title for you.
+Additionally, both remote and local full-service agents will handle the paperwork, legal disclosure, contingency removals, contract disputes, and the details of escrow and title for you.
 In this case, a remote agent is probably more experienced as they tend to close more transactions in a month than a typical, local agent negotiates in a year or two.

-IS IT BETTER TO HIRE A REMOTE FULL SERVICE AGENT TO SELL MY HOME?
+IS IT BETTER TO HIRE A REMOTE FULL-SERVICE AGENT TO SELL MY HOME?

-A remote full service agent that charges a low set fee at the close of escrow and a local agent that charges a big commission provide the same local exposure and representation.
-Both agents will fully represent the seller in the negotiations, plus, handle the paperwork, legal disclosures, contingency removals, contract disputes and details of escrow and title.
+A remote full-service agent that charges a low set fee at the close of escrow and a local agent that charges a big commission provide the same local exposure and representation.
+Both agents will fully represent the seller in the negotiations, plus, handle the paperwork, legal disclosures, contingency removals, contract disputes, and details of escrow and title.
 The only thing a remote agent cannot do that a local agent can do is go to the house.
 The fact is that most agents, after the initial meeting, put a Bluetooth lockbox on the home so the home can be accessed by authorized people without having to be at the house.
-Based on a median home price in California of $758,990, the average savings of using a remote, full service agent versus a local full fee agent is $16,025.
-If you need someone to be at the house for showings or to provide access for inspectors, appraisers and local agents then a local agent is the only option.
-Otherwise a remote, full service agent is the best choice.
+Based on a median home price in California of $758,990, the average savings of using a remote, full-service agent versus a local full-fee agent is $16,025.
+If you need someone to be at the house for showings or to provide access for inspectors, appraisers, and local agents then a local agent is the only option.
+Otherwise, a remote, full-service agent is the best choice.